 Performing Index Operations Online

-Online index operations are available only in SQL Server 2005 Enterprise Edition.
+Online index operations are available only in SQL Server Enterprise, Developer, and Evaluation editions.

 We recommend performing online index operations for business environments that operate 24 hours a day, seven days a week, in which the need for concurrent user activity during index operations is vital.

 The ONLINE option is available in the following Transact-SQL statements.

 ALTER TABLE (To add or drop UNIQUE or PRIMARY KEY constraints with CLUSTERED index option)

 In the following example, all indexes on the Product table in the AdventureWorks sample database are rebuilt online.